2022 Ecuadorian protests: Timeline

 On 24 June, protestors stormed the Egyptian Embassy in Quito and launched several bombs.
 That same day, protestors took control of the Cotopaxi Governor's Office and appointed a "Governor of the People" in the province.
 The following day, protests began to ease in Quito with Iza asking protestors to allow food products to enter the city to feed hungry protestors.
 Police officials in Quito recorded 3,823 cases of disturbances along with 138 arrests in the city between 13 June to 25 June.

 On 26 June, Lasso announced the reduction of fuel prices by ten cents.
 The following day, CONAIE criticized Lasso's fuel price reduction as insufficient and announced they will meet with grassroots organizers on an official response.
 On 28 June, a violent clash erupted between soldiers and protestors in the Sucumbíos Province over a convey of seventeen fuel tankers resulted in the death of one soldier.
 Hours later, Lasso denounced Iza and said he would meet with him for official talks to end the protests.
 In response, CONAIE called Lasso an "authoritarian leader" and said he would be responsible for ending potential talks to end the protests.
 President of the National Assembly condemned Lasso for not holding the peace talks while insisting that that is the only measure to end the protests.
 That same night, impeachment debates against Lasso resumed in the National Assembly, however failed as 80 assembly members voted to impeach Lasso, which is less than the 92 necessary votes to oust Lasso from power.

 On 29 June, protestors in Morona-Santiago Province attempted to overthrow the provincial governor by detaining the provincial manager.
 Hours later, Morona Santiago governor Freddy Villamagua announced his resignation as part of a negotiation with protestors to free hostages, such as the provincial manager.
 That same night, Lasso declared a new state of emergency for the Imbabura, Azuay, Sucumbíos and Orellana provinces.

 The protests have been noted for the national food and fuel shortages that it caused and the violent measures taken by protestors.
 During the protests, protestors have attacked civilians, burned police stations and began looting across the country.
 Causes for the shortages are due to blockades by the protests which reduced the amount of foods and products travelling in and out of Quito and Guayaquil.
 Several markets were forced to close due to violent protests and food prices soared as a result.
-The lack of domestic security which was brough by the previous administration of Lenin Moreno was also cited as a motivator for the protests.
+The lack of domestic security which was brought by the previous administration of Lenin Moreno was also cited as a motivator for the protests.